 Infants have the ability to manipulate an object in response to hearing certain songs.
 They can also differentiate between sounds as well as recognize different melodies, which is why singing a lullaby to your infant can be beneficial.

 Three benefits of singing a lullaby to your baby:

 - Lullabies are scientifically proven to lull babies to sleep

 - Lullabies can strengthen the emotional bond between a parent and child

-The concept of lullabies is often geared toward parents with newborns, however, they can also be beneficial for adults.
-41 million individuals in US report sleeping less than 6 hours - even when the suggested amount of sleep for adults is 7 to 9 hours.
+The concept of lullabies is often geared toward parents with newborns.
+However, they can also be beneficial for adults.
+Forty-one million individuals in the US report sleeping less than 6 hours - even when the suggested amount of sleep for adults is 7 to 9 hours.
 Listening to a soothing song such as a lullaby can help make falling asleep easier.

 Below are some resources to aid you during your child's lullaby experience:

 - Sleep apps: Baby Shusher, Sleepytime, Lullaby for Babies, Lightning Bug-Sleep Clock